chinchalinchin/being-and-death/02_towards_an_ontology_of_death.md

 # Towards an Ontology of Death

 We now begin the laborious work of constructing an ontology of Death.
-We do this so that no one need ever concern themselves again with the misery of its endeavor.
+We do this so that no one need ever concern themselves again with the misery and pointlessness of the whole endeavor.
 In this moment of respite between nihilistic soliloquies, the author once again reminds the reader there are far better way they could be spending their time: learning a new skill, watching dogs in the park, enjoying a well cooked meal amongst friends.
 The author implores the reader that nothing further will be gained, that what awaits us is primal horror of Being and our inability to come to terms with it.
 Applying analysis and logic will not force Death into repose.
-Any naive hope otherwise we retain thus far will, by the end, be smashed to bits and cast into the wind.
+Any naive hope we retain to contrary thus far will, by the end, be smashed to bits and cast into the wind.

 ---